Ricky He

-Ricky He is a Canadian actor.
+Ricky He (December 2, 1995) is a Canadian actor.
 He is known for his role as Kenny Liu in the MGM+ horror series From.

 Early life

-After studying psychology for three years at UBC, he left university to pursue a career in acting.
+After studying psychology for three years at UBC, He left university to pursue a career in acting.

 Career

-On television, Ricky has appeared on The CW's The Flash, Fox's Wayward Pines, Freeform's Beyond, CBC's The Romeo Section, NBC's Trial & Error, ABC’s The Good Doctor and Syfy's The Magicians.
+On television, He has appeared on The CW's The Flash, Fox's Wayward Pines, Freeform's Beyond, CBC's The Romeo Section, NBC's Trial & Error, ABC’s The Good Doctor and Syfy's The Magicians.
 He has also appeared in the television films Christmas Solo (2017), A Gift to Remember (2017), Looks like Christmas (2016), and Blurt (2018).